Javanosa/MiddleEarth-Tweaks/Wiki.md

 | FlyCreative | 0.25   |

 - *Note that speed values shown by the HUD on other entities than mounts are handled differently*

+### Trapdoor / Fencegate Placement
+- Now takes view direction into account, so you dont need an adjacent block to place a specific rotation
+- Fencegates dont anymore need a block below them

+### Potion IDs
+- Supposed to relieve issues with other Mods using the same ID
+- Will be synced with server
+- Option can be found in `config > General > KillPotionID`
+- Free IDs usually are: `0, 24, 25, 26, 27, 28, 29, 31`